Fire Alarm Battery Testing and Replacement Schedules

 What Fire Alarm Batteries Actually Do

+Fire alarm batteries provide backup power that sustains the system during electrical outages.
+NFPA 72 requires batteries to maintain at least 24 hours of standby time plus 5 minutes of full alarm operation.
 Primary power runs the system on building electrical power (120V AC).
 When power fails, batteries activate automatically.
 Backup duration requires that batteries sustain the system for a specified period—typically 24 hours minimum standby time per NFPA 72 requirement.
 Plus 5 minutes of alarm condition operation (sounding horns, strobes, panel).
 Plus monitoring service notification capability.

 Battery types vary.
 Lead-acid batteries are most common in larger systems.
 Lithium-ion batteries are increasingly common in newer systems.
 Dry cell or alkaline batteries serve small systems and pull stations.
 Specifications vary by system and manufacturer.